buba71/breengrow-backend/README.md

 ### **This is the backend part of BREENGROW application.**
-*Api symfony project built with clean domain driven design.*
+*Api symfony project built with domain driven design.*

 # Table of contents